0h3r0/react-native-meteor-starter/README.md

 * Do not use arrow functions `() => ` to define `Meteor.publish` functions or `Meteor.methods({})`, otherwise `this` will not behave as expected

 ### Todos
+- [ ] Create profile page when click on chat image
 - [ ] Improve 'Load new messages' loading experience
 - [ ] Globalize some styles e.g. colors
 - [ ] Chat doesn't scroll down when you receive a new message